 Narrow River

-In Narrow River, you can find a marsh, estuary, link, and tidal entrance, which play home to the varied fauna of aquatic birds, to foxes and deer.
+In Narrow River, you can find a marsh, estuary, link, and tidal entrance, which play home to the varied fauna of aquatic birds, foxes, and deer.
 This picturesque river houses a diverse ecosystem perfect for exploring through rowing.
 Be sure to park along the west side of Route 1 and bring your kayak from there.
 If you don’t have one, Rent The Narrow River Kayaks.

 Charles River